You are currently viewing A Complete Guide to Plan a Trip to Bhutan

 9. Suja

-This traditional butter tea is made with local tea leaves, salt, and butter, providing a rich and savory drink that is especially popular in colder months.
+This traditional butter tea is made with local tea leaves, salt, and butter.
+It is a rich and savory drink that is especially popular in colder months.

 10. Ara